EquinetPaul/nlp/README.md

 The results of the computation is:
 - Topics with representative words
-- Plot used to determine the optimal number of clusters
+- Plot used to determine the optimal number of clusters (based on the evolution of the inertia)
 - Plot of the clusters (reduced with tsne & pca)

 ## Usage: